Let’s talk about hay.

 Did you know hay baling hay isn’t as simple as you think?
 You might have heard the phrase ‘Make hay while the sun shines’ It means to make the most of a favourable situation while it lasts in general terms.
 When a farmer says it, they mean it literally haha 😊

-I would like to make special mention that some rabbits seem to have tummy trouble with certain hay varieties – gluten intolerance in rabbits is currently an open discussion being explored by exotic vets in Australia.
-The cause of intolerances is unknown and little studies have been conducted to test if rabbits can be affected by gluten like humans can – dogs & horses can be affected.
-When issues are ongoing, and all obvious medical explanations have been ruled out it can be very difficult to isolate the exact cause in relation to diet.
-Oaten hay seems to be trigger for some buns but it’s unclear what the culprit may be – contamination makes things even harder to prove.
+I would like to make special mention that some pets seem to have tummy trouble with certain hay varieties & not others.
+You may need to explore a few different types before settling on a variety or blend that suits your pet.
+The cause of intolerances is largely unknown because the controls for testing can vary greatly in relation to such a varied diet.
+Gluten intolerance in rabbits is currently an open discussion being explored by exotic vets in Australia as it’s known to affect humans, dogs & horses it’s definitely something to be considered.
+When issues are ongoing, and all obvious medical explanations have been ruled out it tends to lean towards exploration of diet.
+Oaten hay in general seems to be trigger for some buns but it’s unclear what the culprit may be – again crop contamination & study controls makes things hard to prove.
+Soil nutrient levels, drought, rain, cutting time etc can all affect the hay’s profile.

 Lets dive into that a little further......

-The term ‘gluten’ is used to collectively describe the grain proteins ‘prolamins’ from wheat, rye and barley that are toxic/harmful to humans, dogs, horses with coeliac disease (gluten intolerance).
+The term ‘gluten’ is used to collectively describe the grain proteins ‘prolamins’ from wheat, rye and barley that are triggering to humans, dogs, horses with coeliac disease (gluten intolerance).
 Prolamins found in wheat are called gliadin, hordein in barley and secalin in rye.
-Gluten prolamins are the substance that gives dough its stretch.
-Timothy hay & oaten hay are considered gluten free – however like all fodder crops can become contaminated easily.
+Gluten prolamins are the substance that gives dough its stretch, think pasta & bread YUM!.
+Timothy hay, teff, lucerne & oaten hay are considered gluten free – however like all fodder crops they can become contaminated easily.
+Meadow hay will have obvious traces of gluten being a blend.

-There’s some interest around the fact that pure oats do contain a distantly related prolamin called ‘avenin’ – could this be the bad guy?
-The evidence is slim supporting the notion whether the avenin strain can affects humans with celiac disease, so the jury is still out.
-Studies have shown generally people with the condition have had no ill affect from consuming ‘pure’ oats on a regular basis.
-It’s believed that contamination is still the most likely possible cause.
-But who’s to say some may be affected – everyone’s different.
+Interestingly there are some investigations around pure oats (the part seed you find in oaten hay) containing a distant relative prolamin called ‘avenin’ – could this be the bad guy?
+The evidence is slim supporting the notion whether the avenin strain affects those with celiac disease or not, potentially only a very select few, so the jury is still out.
+But who’s to say some people may be affected or our buns for that matter – everyone’s different.

-I ponder whether the different stages of nutrient profiles in hay may affect a select few buns differently, it’s very unfortunate.
-I’m particularly interested the level of natural sugars, a matter of days can make a difference altered with sun, rain, drought.
-The gut flora of each animal is different – their individual history can lay out a completely different outcome but! that’s a whole other story for another time.
-There are so many avenues to explore around this topic.
-Studies will continue.
+Always keep in mind that the gut flora of each animal is different – their individual history can lay out a completely different outcome.
+There are so many avenues to explore around this topic & studies will continue.
 If you can shed light on the topic please reach out, I promise to update this blog with any news that i hear.
 I find it all very fascinating 😊 haha I hope answers are one day found for those who do have issues in their pets.

 ****If you’re pets having trouble with an upset tummy, please consult your vet right away.
 They will explore options with you around altering their diet to elevate the issue.
 This may mean less vegies, treats or switching your hay.
 Loose stools can also be a flag for many other medical problems & is worth a visit to the vet for further investigation.